Accelerate Diagnostics Inc. (AXDX) Reveals an Earnings Mystery

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AXDX starting from REICHLING STEVEN, who sale 29,915 shares at the price of $0.98 back on Apr 28.
-After this action, REICHLING STEVEN now owns 62,493 shares of Accelerate Diagnostics Inc., valued at $29,317 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AXDX starting from Phillips Jack, who sale 28,198 shares at the price of $0.91 back on Jun 22.
+After this action, Phillips Jack now owns 242,035 shares of Accelerate Diagnostics Inc., valued at $25,660 using the latest closing price.

-Phillips Jack, the Chief Executive Officer of Accelerate Diagnostics Inc., sale 83,708 shares at $0.98 during a trade that took place back on Apr 28, which means that Phillips Jack is holding 208,073 shares at $82,034 based on the most recent closing price.
+REICHLING STEVEN, the Chief Financial Officer of Accelerate Diagnostics Inc., sale 29,915 shares at $0.98 during a trade that took place back on Apr 28, which means that REICHLING STEVEN is holding 62,493 shares at $29,317 based on the most recent closing price.

 Stock Fundamentals for AXDX